danielpereira/AoE3UnHardcoded/README.md

 * Trickle of Fame resource
 * et al.

-Most of the code used for this project is programmed in Assembly.
+Most of the code used for this project is programmed in Assembly and C++.

 Who?